You are here

 There are two kinds of tests that can detect whether a person has been infected with SARS-CoV-2 and has the COVID-19 virus.

 - Tests that detect the presence of the actual SARS-CoV-2 virus in your body.
-This is usually done by testing if the virus is present in your nasal secretions (snot) or sputum (saliva/spit).
+This is usually done by testing if the virus is present in your throat, nose, nasal secretions (snot) or sputum (saliva/spit).

 - Tests that detect whether your body has produced antibodies to the SARS-CoV-2 infection.
 This is usually done by taking a sample of your blood and testing your blood for specific antibodies.